mcclatchy-southeast/census2020/readme.md

 # Preparing for Census 2020
 On Aug.
 12, the U.S. Census Bureau will release the [2020 redistricting data summary (P.L.
-94-171)](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html), its nationwide file created for use by state legislatures to in their decennial redraw of congressional and legislative lines.
+94-171)](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html), its nationwide file created for use by state legislatures in their decennial redraw of congressional and legislative lines.

 Accept where noted below, the following information is specific to data for North Carolina.